 Myself and “M”, we want to help people.
-But realising that you can make passive income from it made us want it more.
+But realizing that you can make passive income from it made us want it more.
 You see, you can kill two birds with one stone.
 And that’s amazing!

 Psychologists and psychiatrists around the world are using their blogs to help each other.
-My wife and I are just one of a million bloggers using our Worry Head blog to give a mental health a boost.
+My wife and I are just one of a million bloggers using our Worry Head blog to give mental health a boost.
 We want to make a change, we want to help others and at the same time ourselves.

 My wife is very passionate about spreading awareness about endometriosis.
 She wants to make a lasting change and help other people with this chronic condition that affects 1 in 10 women around the world.
 Yes, it really is that common!

-Writing and sharing our knowledge through blogging is the best way to distract yourself from your any negativity.
+Writing and sharing our knowledge through blogging is the best way to distract yourself from any negativity.
 It makes you focus on something else than worries.
 It’s just the best medicine for your mental state.

 Because as we state on our home page – mental illness is not a choice, but recovery is.
 We want to show you how to overcome your struggles.
 It is why Worry Head blog was created!
-We help ourselves by helping ithers.
+We help ourselves by helping others.
 Everybody wins!